bitnami/charts/bitnami/orangehrm/README.md

 # OrangeHRM

 [OrangeHRM](https://www.orangehrm.com) is a free HR management system that offers a wealth of modules to suit the needs of your business.
-This widely-used system is feature-rich, intuitive and provides an essential HR management platform along with free documentation and access to a broad community of users.

 ## TL;DR